["trends"]

 1. Candy Corn Martini

-For the adult (drinkable) version, you’ll need candy corn flavored vodka (easy to make your own!), grenadine, pineapple juice, whipped cream, and ice.
+For the adult (drinkable) version, you’ll need candy-corn-flavored vodka (easy to make your own!), grenadine, pineapple juice, whipped cream, and ice.
 The trick is to keep it all layered, just like the candy, and the treat is the notes of vanilla, butter, and caramel you’ll taste with every sip.
-This Halloween cocktail is best-enjoyed bottoms up!
+This Halloween cocktail is best enjoyed bottoms up!

 2. Bloody Mary

-3. Poisoned Apple Cider Cocktail
+3. Poison Apple Cocktail

 4. Witches Brew

-While it’s super impressive looking, making a Witches Brew is equally simple: All you need is melon liqueur, triple sec, lemon juice, and a cackle worthy of the witchiest witches to make this Halloween cocktail the star of the night.
+While it’s super impressive looking, making a Witches Brew is equally simple: All you need is melon liqueur, triple sec, lemon juice, and a cackle worthy of the witchiest witches to make this drink the star of the night.
 And don’t worry about the taste.
 The honeydew melon-flavored liqueur is the base of this drink, making this brew one that is really easy to swallow.

 5. Green Monster